 “Oh yes, this IS the place,” she announced.
 Unfortunately there was a party for 30 reserved and so we headed off to an old favourite, the Café Tacuba.

 But things have changed there.
 Our waitress is “snarley” (me), “abrupt” (Al).
 The margaritas were good but at 73 pesos ($5) each they should be.
-My ‘Huichinango a la Veracruzana’ didn’t measure up to the dozen others I’ve sampled; Al’s ‘mojo de ajo’ has something odd in it, maybe soy sauce??!!
+My ‘Huichinango a la Veracruzana’ didn’t measure up to the dozen of others I’ve sampled; Al’s ‘mojo de ajo’ had something odd in it, maybe soy sauce??!!

 When the bill came it was high, 1000 pesos.
 Al gave her 1100 pesos.
 She looked at the money in disgust and said her second word of the evening, “Tip.”
 Al nodded, “Sí.”
 And that was that.